NorthumbriaResearchComputing/oswald-docs/docs/quickstart/accessing-oswald.md

 ## Logging In

+!!! note
-*Note*: Throughout the following documentation, replace `<username>` with the username you were given in your registration email.
+    Throughout the following documentation, replace `<username>` with the username you were given in your registration email.

 ### SSH Clients